benjamin-bk-krueger/kringlecraft/kringlecraft/templates/report/full.md

 ## About this Report

-This report was created on [KringleCraft.com](https://www.kringlecraft.com), */ˈkrɪŋ.ɡəl krɑːft ˈkɑːm/*.
+This report was created on [KringleCraft](https://craft.kringle.info), */ˈkrɪŋ.ɡəl krɑːft/*.
 An online CTF solution editor and report generator inspired by [SANS Holiday Hack Challenge & KringleCon](https://www.sans.org/mlp/holiday-hack-challenge/).

 Makes creating solutions and reports easy and fun 😀